Updated July 13, 2023

 - It is a loan taken to supplement the timing of getting the long-term loan sanctioned.

 This is a guide to Bridge Financing.
-Here we also discuss the definitions, types, and working of Bridge Financing along with its advantages and disadvantages.
+Here we discuss the definitions, types, and working of Bridge Financing along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –